samsonasik/ArrayLookup/README.md

 )); // null
 ```

 #### 3. `Finder::nth()`

-It returns the nth (or multiple nth) filtered data found.
-You can specify a single position (1-based) or an array of positions.
-If no match is found, returns `null` (single) or an empty array (multiple).
+It returns the 1st, 2nd, 3rd, and so on matching item, or multiple matching items at specific positions.
+The position is 1-based among matched results, not the original array index.
+Pass a single position to get one matching item, or an array of positions to get multiple matching items.
+If no match is found, it returns `null` for a single position or an empty array for multiple positions.
 Pass `true` to the 4th argument to return the key(s) instead of the value(s).

 ```php
 use ArrayLookup\Finder;